ssadedin/bpipe/docs/Guides/ParallelTasks.md

 The actual regions to be processed can be accessed inside pipeline stages using the `$region` variable, or if needed as a BED file, using `$region.bed`.

+The `$region` variable also exposes the following properties:

+- `$region.from` - the minimum start position across all sequences in the region
+- `$region.to` - the maximum end position across all sequences in the region
+- `$region.chromosomes` - a `Set<String>` of chromosome names included in the region

 **Merging Results**